-4699 Hollister Avenue Goleta, California 93110 805/964-6761 info@goletawater.com www.goletawater.com
+4699 Hollister Avenue Goleta, California 93110 805/964-6761 info@goletawater.com www.GoletaWater.com

-ANNUAL CONSUMER CONFIDENCE REPORT

-Results of Extensive Water Quality Testing for 2015
+ANNUAL CONSUMER CONFIDENCE REPORT Results of Extensive Water Quality Testing for 2017

-This report explains how water quality is measured, defines common terms, and reports on the results of the District's water quality testing showing compliance with all State and Federal water quality standards.
+This report explains how water quality is measured, defines common terms, and reports on the results of the District's water quality testing.
+The District is pleased to report that it is in compliance with all primary State and Federal water quality standards.